thales-markets/thales-improvement-proposals/TIPs/TIP-50.md

 ## Simple Summary

-This TIP proposes to commense leveraging sUSD accrued in SafeBox as part of THALES token tokenomics
+This TIP proposes to commence leveraging sUSD accrued in SafeBox as part of THALES token tokenomics

 ## Abstract